giorgiop/giorgiop.github.io/index.md

 Italy.

 ### News
+- Nov 19 2015 - **Talk**: Loss Factorization and Learning from Label Proportions at Columbia University, New York.
 - Nov 11 2015 - **Talk**: Loss Factorization and Learning from Label Proportions at Telecom Paris-Tech, Paris.
 - Sep 22 2015 - **Talk**: Learning from aggregates at INRIA Parietal Neurospin, Paris.
 - Aug 26 2015 - **Talk**: Learning from aggregates at TU Dortmund, Dortmund.